syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mail-Merge/Skip-to-merge-image).

 ## Remove mail merge settings

 To **restore a Word mail merge main document to a normal Word document** using Microsoft Word application, you have to process the steps suggested in this [article](https://support.microsoft.com/en-in/help/275995/how-to-restore-a-mail-merge-main-document-to-a-normal-word-document-in) manually.
 You can achieve this programmatically in just 2 lines of code using Syncfusion Word library.